 We're surrounded by windows every day, but we probably don't stop to think about them very often.
 With advances in smart window technologies, we will start to see windows in a whole new light.

-For more information on smart windows and related topics, check out the links on the next page.
+For more information on smart windows and related topics, check out the links below.